arcus/r102/README.md

 On the day of your workshop, we suggest the following:

 * If available to you, use two monitors (or another two-screen setup such as a laptop and a tablet or two laptops).
-* Follow along in the slides (link coming soon), if you like.
+* Follow along in the [slides](https://rosemhartman.quarto.pub/r102/quarto_slides/index.html#/r102-mastering-the-fundamentals-in-r), if you like.

 ## Where to do the exercises